Sha-dow/ExtensionTemplate-for-Sense/README.md

-# Highcharts for Sense
+# Extension Template for Sense
-Highcharts extension for Qlik Sense
+Basic extension template project for Qlik Sense

-Documentation is coming soon

 # License
 This extension is licensed under MIT